-Some former British colonies are generally considered to be "mixed" legal systems that combine elements of civil law with elements of common law (e.g., Konrad Zweigert and Hein Kötz 1998, §16V; Kensie Kim 2010).
-These countries were initially colonized by a country which imposed the civil law (e.g. France, the Netherlands, or the Ottomans) and therefore initially had some form of civil law.
+(e.g., Zweigert & Kötz 1998, §16 V; Kim 2010).
+These countries were initially colonized by a country that imposed the civil law (e.g. France, the Netherlands, or the Ottomans) and therefore initially had some form of civil law.
 Later, England conquered them, but only partially replaced civil law with common law.
-Prominent examples include South Africa and Sri Lanka, which the British took from the Dutch in 1795/6.
-Overall, there are 11 former British colonies with mixed legal systems in our sample (cf. table 2 below).19
+Prominent examples include South Africa and Sri Lanka, which the British took from the Dutch in 1795-1796.
+Overall, there are 11 former British colonies with mixed legal systems in our sample (cf. Table 2 below).